 Type of Go Carts for Different Age Groups

 Go cart manufacturers stipulate the age group appropriate for the specific go-cart.
 Although your child may be the right age, weight, and height, make sure your child is ready to drive a go-cart.
 Only a parent knows if their child is ready for the responsibility.
+Here are some recommendations based on kids ages:

 Little Kids (3-8)